pekkaharkonen/todo-projekti/README.md

 ### Installing

-Install the required node modules on your computer, open the terminal and type:
+To install the required node modules on your computer, open the terminal and type:

 ```
 npm install